mabersold/kotlin-protracker-demo/Readme.md

 #### My implementation

 My algorithm aims to do linear interpolation.
 Here's how it works.
-First, we perform a calculation to determine the number of samples per second for a given period with the following formula:
+First, we perform a calculation to determine the number of samples per second for a given pitch with the following formula:

-    samplesPerSecond = 7093789.2 / (period * 2)
+    samplesPerSecond = 7093789.2 / (pitch * 2)

 _(7093789.2 is the clock rate of a PAL Amiga computer - we could also implement this with the NTSC clock rate, which I could include as an option later)_